 After you are done, use a standard pencil eraser and rub over the area to remove any residual graphite.

-As you are burning in the trace lines on the wing, so ahead and burn in the dark areas on the wing to a very dark brown or black color.
+Then burn in the trace lines on the front of the box.
+Burn the lines to a dark brown or black color.

 After the butterfly is burned in, then use a writer pen tip to burn in the trace lines on the flower.
-I used a writer pen tip on a lower heat setting to ensure the lines weren’t very dark and remained thin.
+I used a lower heat setting to ensure the lines weren’t very dark and remained thin.

 Also burn in the trace lines on the book border.